 Tuition scholarships for full assistantships (20 hrs per week) cover the full standard graduate tuition, and tuition scholarships for half assistantships (10 hrs per week) cover half the standard graduate tuition, regardless of the course load (a student with a half assistantship taking 3 hrs worth of classes will receive a tuition scholarship for half the standard graduate tuition for 3 hrs).
 A tuition scholarship for the out of state portion of the cost of the 2 credit 767 dissertation course (post-Qualifying doctoral students) is only provided to students who are not receiving any assistantship or fellowship funding.

 Note: A half assistantship is equal to 10 hrs of work per week.
 An assistantship that requires 20 hrs per week but is only 1 semester (as opposed to a full-year assistantship) is still considered a full assistantship.

 Do I have to be admitted before being considered for an assistantship or fellowship?

-No. Awards are sometimes offered before an applicant is officially admitted to the Graduate School; all awards offered are contingent upon admission.
 Post-baccalaureate (non-degree) students are not eligible for fellowship consideration, or for those tuition scholarships that accompany most assistantships.

 Do I need letters of reference?